LSFF: Youth Decades

 Screen on the Green

 Opposite Islington Green and built in 1913, this place is one of the longest running cinemas in the UK.
-It really captures the eye due to its red neon façade and huge board outside advertising the films on show.
-Inside, expect plush armchairs, popcorn and big-screen favourites from the past and present on their single screen.
+It's ornate facade is pretty eye catching with red and green neon and a huge board outside advertising what's going on, like they did it back in the good old days.
+Inside expect plush armchairs, popcorn and big-screen favourites from the past and present on their single screen.